richardgourley/charity-organization-event-website/README.md

-# Charity Organization Saas
+# Charity Organization Event Website

-A SASS for charities written in Django and Wagtail with full Django login, signup and password reset.
+A login event management system for charities written in Django and Wagtail with full Django login, signup and password reset functionality.

 A charitable organization can create an account, add information about their charity and create charity events.